Sida's work in Somalia

 Challenges remain

-State building and accountability
+State-building and accountability

 Strengthening people’s resilience to climate change

-Basic health care for more people
+Basic healthcare for more people

 Sidas work in Somalia